mikrzol/masht/README.md

 ### mash module

 NB.
 The observations **do not** have to be split with `blaster`.

+The `mash` module allows for creating MASH sketches, calculating distances between them and performing other operations on them.

+NB.
+The comparisons are made between sequence sets (multiple files) – please provide multiple files to compare or a path to a directory with files to compare.

 - `--analyze_all` option allows for fully automated, multiprocessed analysis of masht.blaster `--split` results.
 MASH sketches files and triangle distance matrices will be created in all subdirectiories of selected file, e.g.:
     ```console